micro-manager/micro-manager.github.io/_pages/Matlab_Configuration.md

 1\.
 Install Micro-Manager in a path without any spaces (for instance:
 C:\\Micro-Manager1.4.6).

-{% include Note text="At least with recent versions of MATLAB, there is no need to install in a path without spaces (tested with MATLAB R2013a)." %}
+{% include notice icon="info" content="At least with recent versions of MATLAB, there is no need to install in a path without spaces (tested with MATLAB R2013a)." %}

 2\.
 In Matlab command prompt